 Scholarships for Communication Majors

 As a communication major, you may be eligible for the Kathleen M. Scharner Memorial Scholarship or The Margaret Rausch Scholarship.
-Both scholarships are awarded annually to a full-time communication major in any concentration with an overall GPA of 3.25 or better and major GPA of 3.5 or better.
+Both scholarships are awarded annually to a full-time communication major in any concentration.
 Contact the communication chairperson for more information.
 Learn more about other scholarships at Mount Mary.